PoisotLab/2015_ms_datamining/ms.md

 abstract: This is an abstract.
 Yep.
 ---

-Ecologists are tasked with providing information on issues at the global scale.
-Notable examples include, in addition to the global biodiversity crisis [@xxx], predicting the consequences of the loss of trophic structure @este11, rapid shifts in species distributions [@xxx], and <!-- TODO add a few -->.
-Most of these pressing topics require to be addressed (i) at the global scale and (ii) through the integration of several types of data [@thui13].
+Ecologists are tasked with providing information on issues involving a variety of ecological and organisational scales.
+Notable examples include, in addition to the global biodiversity crisis [@xxx], predicting the consequences of the loss of trophic structure [@este11], rapid shifts in species distributions [@gilm10], and increased anthropogenic stress on species and their environment [@ref].
+Most of these pressing topics require to be addressed (i) at the global scale, or at the very least across a variety of environments and landscapes, and (ii) through the integration of several types of data [@thui13].
 Because of these requirements, new sampling is not a viable solution: there is no funding structure to finance it, and there are time and scale constraints involved that make it unrealistic.

 Thankfully, developments in the recent years means that ecologists can now leverage existing data to an increasing extent, and use them to *build* new datasets (henceforth synthetic datasets) suitable for the questions at hand.
 There are several parallel advances that make this approach possible.
 First, the volume of data on ecological systems that are available *openly* increases on a daily basis.
 This includes point-occurrence data, as in *e.g.* GBIF, ITIS, but also taxonomic knowledge (through NCBI or EOL), and trait and interactions data.
 A vast treasure trove of ecological information is now available without having to contact and secure authorization from every contributor individually.
 Second, this data is often available in a *programmatic* way.
-As opposed to manual collection, identification, and curation of datasets, most of these services implement web APIs, *i.e.* services that allow users to query and/or upload data in a standard format.
+As opposed to manual collection, identification, and maintenance of datasets, most of these services implement web APIs, *i.e.* services that allow users to query and/or upload data in a standard format.
 These services can be queried, either once or on a regular basis, to retrieve records with the desired properties.
 This ensures that the process is repeatable, testable, transparent, and nearly error proof.
-Finally, most of the heavy-lifting for these tasks can be done through a *burgeoning ecosystem of packages and software*, that handles query formatting, data retrieval, etc, and expose simple interfaces to researchers.
+Finally, most of the heavy-lifting for these tasks can be done through a *burgeoning ecosystem of packages and software*, that handles query formatting, data retrieval, and associated tasks, all the while exposing simple interfaces to researchers.

 Hypothesis testing for large-scale systems is inherently limited by the availability of suitable datasets.
 Perhaps as a result, macro-ecology has been